Learn About Nautical Miles vs. Statute Miles

 Below are the definitions of both nautical miles and statute miles, along with a few easy conversions:

 One nautical mile, as defined by NOAA, is: “A unit of distance used in marine navigation and marine forecasts.
 It is equal to 1.15 statute miles or 1,852 meters.
 It is also the length of 1 minute of latitude.”

 - 1NM = 1.151 statute miles

-In the world of aviation, distance is generally measured in nautical miles, with the exception of visibility, which is usually stated or forecasted in statute miles.
+While flying, distance is generally measured in nautical miles and visibility is usually stated or forecasted in statute miles.

 When exploring nautical miles, it's worth noting the difference with often-used terms such MPH and knots.